Tutorial for LWPolylineΒΆ

 x, y, start_width, end_width, bulge = first_point

-as context manager to
+The context manager points()

-is very fast and using the context manager is not required
+is very fast and using the context

 doc = ezdxf.readfile("lwpolyline2.dxf")